Alec-Tan/CS-6730-Group-Project/index.md

 **Does a county’s number of SNAP recipients and the poverty rate have any correlation?**

 Governmental assistance programs such as SNAP are a viable resource to provide people with greater access to food.
 The following scatterplot demonstrates poverty rate on the x axis, and allows for you to change the y axis to SNAP households in general, and SNAP households that are either 1 mile or 10 miles from a grocery store (these are two distance standards for food deserts for urban and rural areas respectively, as determined by the US Census).
 The scatterplots reveal that though there are many households that utilize SNAP in Georgia, there is not much correlation between poverty rate and SNAP usage or lack thereof, even for those living within the furthest measured distance from a grocery store (10 miles).

+[INSERT GRAPH]

+# Close to Home: Metro ATL Counties Food Insecurity Ranking
+Now that we know more about the prevalence of food insecurity in Georgia, you may be overwhelmed by the question “There’s so much need across the state, how can we help?”.
+In order to put the need into a more tangible context, the bump chart below shows the counties where we are, in the Metro Atlanta area, ranked from 1-11, 1 being the most food insecure of the group, and 11 being the least, across 4 years from 2018-2021 [7].
+Hover over each point to see the percentage of food insecurity in each county over the years.
+As we can see, food insecurity is an issue closer to us than it seems.
+So, what can we do about it?

+[INSERT GRAPH]

+There are many things we can do locally to take action towards solving food insecurity:

+-[Volunteer](https://www.acfb.org/volunteer/) at your local food bank.
+The Atlanta Community Food Bank serves these counties and more, and has several volunteer opportunities for you to get involved and make a difference in your local community.

+-Donate to organizations who are fighting hunger and food insecurity.

+-Continue to raise awareness of food insecurity!
+Food insecurity affects people all across the country.
+The more informed we are about the issue, the better equipped we will be to solve it.

 ## 3.1 Preprocessing for User-based Analysis